nyathea/legacypatcher/README.md

 - Removes all ads
 - Hides the "Discover More" section under tweets
 - Enables Birdwatch (Community Notes) on supported versions

-## Planned Improvements

-- Fixing banner images not being displaying on profiles
-- Fix viewing quote tweets on tweets
-- Fixing latest timeline
-- Stop source labels from disappearing once the tweet has loaded
-- Fix liking tweets and viewing profiles on 7.x versions

 ## Tested Versions